Get insider access

 55" 65" 75" 85"

 The Hisense U6/U6N is better than the TCL Q6/Q651G QLED.
 Thanks to its local dimming feature, the Hisense displays much deeper blacks, so it looks better in a dark room.
 The Hisense also looks better in a bright room since it overcomes more glare, and it provides a more impactful HDR experience thanks to its wider color gamut and better HDR brightness.
 The Hisense allows you to drop your resolution to play in up to 1440p @ 120Hz, but VRR doesn’t work when you do that.
-However, the TCL can output up to 1440p @ 120Hz with VRR active, so it’s the better option for gamers.
+The TCL can output up to 1440p @ 120Hz with VRR active, but since its pixel transitions are so slow, it's not a good option for gamers.

 TCL QM7/QM751G QLED